 The Group applies the short-term lease recognition exemption to its short-term leases (i.e., those leases that have a lease term of 12 months or less from the commencement date and do not contain a purchase option).
 It also applies the lease of low-value assets recognition exemption to leases that are considered to be low value.
-The recognition exemption for leases of low value assets is adopted on a lease-by-lease basis.
+The recognition exemption for leases of low-value assets is adopted on a lease-by-lease basis.

-Lease payments on short- term leases and leases of low-value assets are recognized as expense on a straight-line basis over the lease term.
+Lease payments on short-term leases and leases of low-value assets are recognized as expense on a straight-line basis over the lease term.

-As the current year presented is also the first year of transition to IFRS 16 for the group companies acquired as part of the common control transaction it has to be noted that also contracts that had as of 1 January 2019 only a remaining term of less than one year have been treated as short term lease as allowed under the transition rules of IFRS 16.
+As the current year presented is also the first year of transition to IFRS 16 for the group companies acquired as part of the common control transaction it has to be noted that contracts that had a remaining term of less than one year as of 1 January 2019 were also treated as short-term leases as allowed under the transition rules of IFRS 16.